-- our ability to obtain regulatory approval for our product candidates without significant delays; - delays with respect to the development and commercialization of our product candidates, which may cause increased costs or delay receipt of product revenue; - the outcome of reimbursement decisions by third-party payors relating to our products; - · our expectations with respect to the market opportunities for any product that we or our strategic partners develop; - our ability to pursue product candidates that may be profitable or have a high likelihood of success; - our ability to use and expand our therapeutic platforms to build a pipeline of product candidates; - · our ability to meet the requirements of ongoing regulatory review;
+- · our ability to obtain regulatory approval for our product candidates without significant delays; - · delays with respect to the development and commercialization of our product candidates, which may cause increased costs or delay receipt of product revenue; - the outcome of reimbursement decisions by third-party payors relating to our products; - our expectations with respect to the market opportunities for any product that we or our strategic partners develop; - \cdot our ability to pursue product candidates that may be profitable or have a high likelihood of success; - our ability to use and expand our therapeutic platforms to build a pipeline of product candidates; - · our ability to meet the requirements of ongoing regulatory review;

-- the potential disruption of our business and dilution of our shareholdings associated with acquisitions and joint ventures; - the risk of security breaches or data loss, which could compromise sensitive business or health information; - current and future legislation that may increase the difficulty and cost of commercializing our product candidates; - economic, political, regulatory and other risks associated with international operations; - our exposure to legal and reputational penalties as a result of any of our current and future relationships with various third parties; - our ability to comply with export control and import laws and regulations; - our history of significant losses since inception; - our ability to generate revenue from product sales and achieve profitability; - our requirement for substantial additional funding; - unstable market and economic conditions; - currency fluctuations and changes in foreign currency exchange rates; - · restrictions on our ability to seek financing, which were imposed by our credit agreement or which may be imposed by future debt; - our ability to maintain existing and future strategic partnerships; - · our ability to realize the anticipated benefits of our strategic partnerships; - our ability to secure future strategic partners; - · our reliance on third-party manufacturers to produce our clinical product candidate supplies; - our ability to operate without infringing the patents and other proprietary rights of third parties; - our ability to obtain and enforce patent protection for our product candidates and related technology; - we may be unable to protect the confidentiality of our proprietary information; - we will require FDA approval for any proposed product candidate names and any failure or delay associated with such approval may adversely affect our business; - the risk of employee misconduct including noncompliance with regulatory standards and insider trading; - our ability to market our products in a manner that does not violate the law and subject us to civil or criminal penalties; - if we do not comply with law regulating the protection of the environment and health and human safety, our business could be adversely affected; - · our ability to retain key executives and attract and retain qualified personnel; and - our ability to manage organizational growth.
+- the potential disruption of our business and dilution of our shareholdings associated with acquisitions and joint ventures; - · our ability to maintain existing and future strategic partnerships; - · our ability to realize the anticipated benefits of our strategic partnerships; - · our ability to secure future strategic partners; - the risk of security breaches or data loss, which could compromise sensitive business or health information; - · current and future legislation that may increase the difficulty and cost of commercializing our product candidates; - · economic, political, regulatory and other risks associated with international operations; - our exposure to legal and reputational penalties as a result of any of our current and future relationships with various third parties; - our ability to comply with export control and import laws and regulations; - · our history of significant losses since inception; - our ability to generate revenue from product sales and achieve profitability; - · our requirement for substantial additional funding; - · unstable market and economic conditions; - · currency fluctuations and changes in foreign currency exchange rates; - restrictions on our ability to seek financing, which were imposed by our credit agreement or which may be imposed by future debt; - our reliance on third-party manufacturers to produce our clinical product candidate supplies; - · our ability to operate without infringing the patents and other proprietary rights of third parties; - · our ability to obtain and enforce patent protection for our product candidates and related technology; - we may be unable to protect the confidentiality of our proprietary information; - · we will require FDA approval for any proposed product candidate names and any failure or delay associated with such approval may adversely affect our business; - the risk of employee misconduct including noncompliance with regulatory standards and insider trading; - our ability to market our products in a manner that does not violate the law and subject us to civil or criminal penalties; - if we do not comply with law regulating the protection of the environment and health and human safety, our business could be adversely affected; - if securities or industry analysts do not publish research or publish inaccurate or unfavorable research about our business, our share price and trading volume could decline: - we may lose our "foreign private issuer" status (as such term is defined under Rule 405 of the U.S. Securities Act of 1933, as amended) in the future, or decide to voluntarily comply with certain U.S. domestic issuer reporting obligations even if we do not lose our "foreign private issuer" status, which could result in additional costs and expenses to us; - · our ability to retain key executives and attract and retain qualified personnel; and - · our ability to manage organizational growth.